AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] A modal form should open with the list of social media icons on which it's possible to share the recipe.
 - [x] Click on each icon to check if a new window opens to share the recipe on the corresponding media platform.
 Remember that you have to be logged in on the social media to be able to view the recipe post.
 - [x] Get back to the recipe description and click on the "print" button just next to the "share" button.
-- [x] A preview print window should open displaying all the relevant information that pertain to the recipe.
+- [x] A preview print window should open displaying all the relevant information that pertains to the recipe.

 **Test result:** Successful :white_check_mark: